-This message was put to canvas by my wife, and it reminds us both daily of a simple, universal truth.
+This message was put to canvas by my wife, and it reminds us daily of a simple, universal truth.

 I read it every day, as I have for years.
-And on each day it has been true.
-Each and every day has the potential to be the best day of your life so far.
-Not all will prove to be so, but if you open yourself to the possibility, then a great many of them will surprise you.
+And on each day, it has proven true.
+Every day has the potential to be the best day of your life so far.
+Of course, not all will turn out to be so, but if you open yourself to the possibility, then a great many of them will surprise you.

 Of the days that painting has stood on display, many have been the best of my life.

-Some are exactly the big landmark days you may be picturing – On one of them I got married, on another I graduated college, and on at least one of those days I went to Disneyland.
-There was one when I started a dream job, and another when I walked away from it.
+Some are the big landmark days you may be picturing – On one of them, I got married; on another, I graduated college.
+On at least one of those days, I went to Disneyland.
+There was one when I started a dream job and another when I walked away from it.

 But they don’t all have to be the big showstoppers.
-On one of the best days of my life I, a grown-ass adult, made a large living room blanket fort from which to eat snacks and watch cartoons with my best friend.
+For example, on one of the best days of my life, I, a grown adult, made a large living room blanket fort from which to eat snacks and watch cartoons with my best friend.
 And on one of them, I played (and decisively lost) a game of Risk.
 Another involved following a scavenger hunt I had put together for someone I care about.

-A day with a Disneyland-level of awesome can come in many shapes and sizes.
-You could have one today, and tomorrow, and the next day.
+A day with a Disneyland-level amount of awesomeness can come in many shapes and sizes.
+You could have one today, tomorrow, and the next day.
 And do note that I’m not saying ‘or.’

 Happiness is a Skill

-One thing that often gets lost in the pursuit of happiness is that happiness is itself a pursuit.
-Feeling happy is a skill to practice, not a thing to have.
-Rainbows are a symbol for happiness and pots of gold are not.
+One thing that often gets lost in pursuing happiness is that happiness is itself a pursuit.
+Feeling happy is a skill to practice, not something to have.
+That’s why rainbows symbolize happiness, and pots of gold do not.
 It’s not a destination.
-It’s a journey, comma, man.
+It’s a journey.

 Happy people take their mental health seriously.
 They accept life’s more difficult moments, and they don’t let those moments define them.
 They choose to be positive and create their own happiness.